evogytis/author_order/README.md

 The input for this script is a tab-delimited text file that contains the names of the authors and their affiliations, e.g.:

-A. Johnson<tab>University of Wherever, Middle of Nowhere, Antarctica; University of That Other Place, No Place in Particular, Antarctica
+A. Johnson  University of Wherever, Middle of Nowhere, Antarctica; University of That Other Place, No Place in Particular, Antarctica
-B. Johnson<tab>Department of No One's Business, Same Place, Same Continent
+B. Johnson  Department of No One's Business, Same Place, Same Continent
-C. Johnson<tab>Institute of Stood Far Back When Gravitas Was Handed Out, Culture Sphere, Milky Way; Gravitas, What Gravitas?
+C. Johnson  Institute of Stood Far Back When Gravitas Was Handed Out, Culture Sphere, Milky Way; Gravitas, What Gravitas?
 Consortium, Culture Sphere, Milky Way

 If an author has more than one affiliation each should be separated by a semicolon (;).